-Although attentive to the positive impact of buying groups on consumer purchasing power, the French CA has expressed concern about the extension of their scope to store-brand goods.
+Although attentive to the positive impact of buying groups on consumer purchasing power, the ADLC has expressed concern about the extension of their scope to store-brand goods.
 It raises two sources of concern.
-On the one hand, the erosion of margins could weaken store-brand goods suppliers, mainly SMEs and micro enterprises, and harm supply in the medium term.
-On the other hand, the French CA fears a reduction in the variety of products sold by the various retailers.
+On the one hand, the erosion of margins could weaken storebrand goods retailers, mainly SMEs and micro enterprises, and harm supply in the medium term.
+On the other hand, the ADLC fears a reduction in the variety of products sold by the various retailers.
 Indeed, retailers define jointly with their suppliers the products specification that best suit their customers, and the issuing of joint calls for tender would homogenise this offer.
-In order to prevent these risks, the French CA recently made it compulsory for retailers to commit to excluding storebrand goods from the scope of buying groups for products whose sector is in difficulty.
+In order to prevent these risks, the ADLC recently made it compulsory for retailers to commit to excluding store-brand goods from the scope of buying groups for products whose sector is in difficulty.
 In our second study, we analyse the impact of these commitments on suppliers of store-brand goods and on product variety.